hannobraun/inotify-rs/README.md

 ## Any documentation?

-The source is fully documented, but because inotify usage is subject to various caveats, warnings, and recommendations to build a robust and efficient application, programmers should read through the [inotify(7)] man page.
+The binding is fully documented, but because inotify usage is subject to various caveats, warnings, and recommendations to build a robust and efficient application, programmers should read through the [inotify(7)] man page.

+The wrapper is not document at this time.
+(But pull requests are appreciated!)

 [inotify(7)]: http://man7.org/linux/man-pages/man7/inotify.7.html).